eleanorhealth/go-athenahealth/README.md

 ### Required and Optional Fields

-Optional fields options struct should by the last argument in the method signature, preceded by top-level required fields.
+Optional fields options struct should be the last argument in the method signature, preceded by top-level required fields.

 ```go
 type CreatePatientOptions struct {